-Essential oils are popular among people for many reasons, but there is definitely need to be concerned about attempting to use these oils on pets.
+Essential oils are popular among people for many reasons, but there is definitely need to be concerned about attempting to use these oils on or around pets.

-Although it’s likely easy for many to assume that, because they are natural, essential oils are safe for use on pets, the truth is that they can actually be very harmful for animals.
+Although many people assume that, because they are natural, essential oils are safe for use on pets, the truth is that they can actually be very harmful.

 “The vet couldn’t tell us exactly why he was showing signs of confusion and almost depression-like symptoms where he didn’t want to be touched and left alone.
 I strongly believe he was behaving this way because of the tea tree oil.
 PLEASE PLEASE DO NOT USE IT ON YOUR PETS!
 Please share and help me get the word out.”

-“Their symptoms developed within two to 12 hours following exposure and lasted up to three days.
-The abnormalities most commonly reported were depression, lethargy, weakness, incoordination, muscle tremors and increased salivation or drooling.”
+Symptoms developed within two to 12 hours after exposure and lasted up to three days.
+Most commonly reported reactions were depression, lethargy, weakness, loss of coordination, muscle tremors and drooling.

-Other symptoms weren’t as common but included vomiting, skin rashes, collapse, coma, and elevated liver enzymes.
+Other symptoms that weren’t as common included vomiting, skin rashes, collapse, coma and elevated liver enzymes.

-As the study notes, some of the owners applied the oil externally to their cats or dogs, but, another problem with essential oils for pets is that, even when people intend to use oils externally on the dog, cat or other animal, it is highly likely the animal will end up licking and ingesting some of the oil.
-It’s also very possible that, like with tea tree oil, the type of essential oil being used is toxic to the animal.
+The study notes that some of the owners applied the oil externally to their cats or dogs.
+But, another problem with essential oils for pets is that, even when people intend to use oils externally on the dog, cat or other animal, it is highly likely the animal will end up licking and ingesting some of the oil.

 As one person commented on the post about the sick dog, “Not only Tea Trea but other oils as well like peppermint, eucalyptus, etc. They’re toxic even when used in small amount and in a diffuser.”